withoutif/helper-scripts/README.md

 1. .bashrc snippet with some useful functions and aliases
 2. Boilerplate for some useful functions for dev needs like starting multi-part projects and switiching aws auth
-3. .gitrc snippet with some aliase for common git calls
+3. .gitrc snippet with some aliases for common git calls

 ### Games contains: